How to use the .eu domain in business?

 You can use the .eu domain to promote your product in a specific foreign market.
 If you would like to reach the market of a neighboring country with your company's offer, you can register a chosen domain ending in .eu and simply prepare the appropriate language version of your website.
 In the case of MBS Home, https://www.mbshome.eu/, a company dealing with the sale and installation of wooden floors, it was the German language.

 If you have an innovative, technologically advanced product that should have a wider audience – consider registering a .eu domain.
 This is what the Polish company DCX, http://dcx.eu/, did.
-It specializes, among others, in cooling solutions for server rooms and their website is only available in English.
+It specializes, among others, in cooling solutions for server rooms and its website is only available in English.

 Promoting a personal brand on the European market